Types of Bacteria

 What does it mean if bacteria are Gram negative?

-In addition to this, a substance called lipopolysaccharide that is found in the outer cell wall of Gram-negative bacteria causes inflammation, which can be severe enough to trigger sepsis.
+In addition to this, a substance called lipopolysaccharide that is found in the outer cell wall of Gram-negative bacteria causes inflammation.
+This can be severe enough to trigger sepsis.
 This cell wall also stops antibiotics penetrating the bacteria, making Gram-negative infections more difficult to treat than Gram-positive infections

 Gram negative examples